marbl/meryl/documentation/source/reference.rst

   +--------------------+--------------------+----------------------------------------------+

 .. warning::
+  OBSOLETE!
 This table has not been verified!

 .. table:: Action Aliases
   :widths: 19 19 19 16 14 13